 English – Regular Hold + Throwing Action + Finger Wraps

 Tension or Finger Wraps.
 In this video she is doing the same as in the previous video, English – Regular Hold + Throwing.
 But her Finger Wraps are different.
-Notice how the working yarn is wrapped slightly different on her fingers compared to the yarn wrap above.
+Notice how the working yarn is wrapped different on her fingers compared to the yarn wrap above.
 The previous video is double wraps around the Pointer Finger going over her finger.
-This one uses multiple wraps around the Pointer Finger going under.
-In this case it is very slight.
+This one uses multiple wraps around the Pointer Finger and Middle Finger.
 Go back to the video #1 and watch her Finger Wraps again to see yet another variation.
-These are all relatively similar but Finger Wraps vary greatly and it and your finger positions will influence your throwing motion.
+Although the variations can be subtle, Finger Wraps vary greatly and can influence your throwing motion.

 English – Pencil Hold + Throwing Action